RebelToolbox/RebelDocumentation/tutorials/export/changing_application_icon_for_windows.rst

 Changing application icon for Windows
 =====================================

-By default, the exported project's icon will be the Godot icon.
+By default, the exported project's icon will be the Rebel icon.
 You will most likely want to change that for your project.
 There are two types of icons that can be changed on Windows: the file icon and the taskbar icon.